 Citi is an advertising partner.

 Plus, the Citi Rewards+ is a good option for anyone looking for an affordable balance transfer credit card.
-This article will go into more depth about how the Citi Rewards+ Card works, its points-boosting features as well as how to determine if it’s the right option for you.
+We dig into how the Citi Rewards+ Card works, its points-boosting features as well as how to determine if it’s the right option for you.

 How does the Citi Rewards+ Card work?